 In fact, artificial intelligence systems are so powerful that they are even capable of learning, which is not the case with purely statistical approaches.
 This way they can adapt when change noticed in market behavior, and it also improves performance as more data comes in.

 Automation of Manual Processes

 Automation of work is something that remains constant throughout the rise of technology.
-First, labor saving machines such as tractors and home appliances came in and then industrial robots and basic systems to automate things like travel reservations were introduced.
+First, labor-saving machines such as tractors and home appliances came in and then industrial robots and basic systems to automate things like travel reservations were introduced.
 And today even more advanced robots are capable of working alongside humans in factories.

-It is seen that artificial intelligence is quickly automating routine cognitive processes same as industrial era machines automated physical work.
+It is seen that artificial intelligence is quickly automating routine cognitive processes the same as industrial era machines automated physical work.
 This is one trend that is already underway.
 Smart algorithms are seen replacing junior lawyers for legal discovery and companies such as Narrative Science can do routine journalistic work.
 Not only these technologies perform a great job, but they are even capable of working 24 hours a day without coffee breaks.